Update This article has been updated since its original release.Details

 The current practice of ‘a’ flagging in the Schedule of Pharmaceutical Benefits denotes that brand substitution may be undertaken by pharmacists at the point of dispensing without differences in clinical effect.

-An ‘a’ located immediately before brand names of a particular strength of an item indicates that the sponsors of these brands have submitted evidence of bioequivalence or therapeutic equivalence, or that justification for not needing bioequivalence or therapeutic equivalence has been provided to the TGA.
+An ‘a’ located immediately before brand names of a particular strength of an item indicates that the sponsors of these brands have submitted evidence of bioequivalence or therapeutic equivalence, or that justification for not needing bioequivalence or therapeutic equivalence has been provided to the Therapeutic Goods Administration.

 The equivalence for other brands not indicated under ‘a’ flagging is unknown and may be due to bioequivalence data not being considered necessary when products were registered or advice not being forthcoming from sponsors.
 This does not necessarily reflect a lack of safety or efficacy, but under these circumstances, caution should be taken when brands are interchanged.